tsurf101/Finance/README.md

 # FIFA

 Page used to organize helpful quantative finance material.
-Please exucse the temporary mess
+Please excuse the temporary mess and this page is a long work in progress